sunaku/dasht/man/man1/dasht-query-html.1.markdown

 Searches for *PATTERN* in all installed [Dash] docsets, optionally searching only in those whose names match *DOCSET*s, by calling dasht-query-line(1).
 The results are then printed, one per line, to stdout as HTML table rows.
+However, if no results were found, this program exits with a nonzero status.

 ### Searching